duxvit/A-B_tests/README.md

 ### 4. A/B tests
     - Creating the splitting system for A/B tests.
     - A/A testing.
-AA_test_3_4.ipynb
-    - Time and sample size for the A/B experiments.
+    - Required time and sample size for the A/B experiments.
 files: AA_test_3_4.ipynb, AB_test_CTR_0_1-Copy1.ipynb, A_B_test_analysis.ipynb